Color of Night poster

 Status Quo

-Dr. Bill Capa conducts a therapy session in New York, establishing him as a respected psychologist treating a troubled patient who claims to see only the color red.
+Dr. Bill Capa conducts a therapy session in his New York office, establishing him as a confident, successful psychologist before trauma shatters his world.

 2